 - 16.11 Overtime premium will not be duplicated for the same hours worked under Article 15 nor shall any shift or weekend premium or responsibility allowance be included in the straight time hourly rate for compounding purposes for hours payable at time and one half.
 It is expressly agreed that where the employee qualifies for two or more of the following payments: time and one half, shift premium, weekend premium [subject to the limitation in 16.07 (b)] and responsibility allowance, this is not considered pyramiding and each of the applicable payments is payable. - 16.12 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
 Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
-Accumulated lieu days shall not be used for the purpose of

-- 16.13 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
-Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 Employees shall be scheduled to receive every second weekend off. - 16.15 The Employer will schedule each employee four (4) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.
+Accumulated lieu days shall not be used for the purpose of extending vacation.
+Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
+Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
+The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
+Such requests shall not be unreasonably denied. - 16.13 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 Except where an employee requests weekend work or where nurses request an exchange of shifts, the Employer shall schedule the work of employees so that each employee shall have one weekend off every second week. - 16.15 The Employer will schedule each employee five (5) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.